 Be sure to nail these questions down before diving into the next step.

 Step 2: Define your metrics

-As soon as you have solid ideas around the questions you need answered and the metrics you’ll need in order to answer them, you’re in fact halfway done.
+As soon as you have solid ideas around the questions you need answered and the metrics you’ll need in order to answer them, you’re halfway there.

 Here’s a handy formula for cohort analysis questions: Group users with similar characteristics to compare their behavior and metrics over a specific time-frame.

-The characteristics are the dimensions by which you will be measuring your outcome, the KPIs are the actual metric you’ll be analyzing, and the time-frame will set the window for your measurement.
+The characteristics are the dimensions by which you’ll measure your outcome.
+The KPIs are the actual metric you’ll be analyzing, and the time-frame will set the window for your measurement.

 To learn more about app marketing KPIs – see here.